 - If you were in business for yourself, copies of building and occupancy permits

 - If you were employed, a letter from your employer — this could include a client that employed you to complete a renovation project.
 We recommend that your employer or client complete the Verification of Employment & Experience Form .
 It’s important to ensure that all necessary details are included to expedite the review of your application.
 Your employer must fill out the form in their own words, sign it and provide you with a copy to submit with your licence application.

 You can establish your qualifications by successfully completing acceptable training in each of the seven core competencies.
 All pre-approved qualifications training is listed on our Education Registry.
 (Use the drop-down menu for Offering Type and choose Qualifications.)

-You must submit the completion certificates showing that you successfully passed the exam for each course for the competency to be met.
+You will be required to pass a proctored exam and must submit the completion certificates showing that you successfully passed the exam for each course for the competency to be met.